 Akira Jinguji

-- Research Scientist, RIKEN Center for Computational Science - CEO, SpiceEngine Inc.
+- Research Scientist, RIKEN Center for CS - CEO, SpiceEngine Inc.

-I explore hardware-aware acceleration for computation-intensive workloads, spanning EUV lithography modeling, FPGA-based machine learning, and sparse neural network architectures.
-Recent papers investigate how supercomputers and large-scale GPU clusters shorten full-field optical simulations, while reconfigurable processors orchestrate inference and training pipelines.
-A major thrust is leveraging sparsity-aware dataflows and memory-light data paths on FPGA and CGRA platforms to approximate 3D EUV masks and neural operators with high fidelity.
+I explore hardware-aware acceleration for computation-intensive workloads, spanning FPGA-based machine learning, sparse neural network architectures, and high-performance computing.
+Recent papers investigate how supercomputers and large-scale GPU clusters shorten complex numerical workloads, while reconfigurable processors orchestrate inference and training pipelines.
+A major thrust is leveraging sparsity-aware dataflows and memory-light data paths on FPGA and CGRA platforms to accelerate neural operators with high fidelity.
 By tailoring the software stack and hardware implementations together, I aim to transition these AI acceleration capabilities into resilient, production-ready systems.

 Laboratory equipment used in Akira Jinguji's research